Skip to main contentSkip to search

 Request an elopement safety plan as part of your child's IEP.
 The plan should include: identified exit risks at the school, supervision ratios during transitions, a designated staff response protocol if the child leaves the classroom or building, and communication procedures for notifying parents immediately.

 Schools are required to provide a safe environment for autistic students.
-If your school has no elopement protocol and your child has eloped or is at risk, put your request for a safety plan in writing to the principal.
+If your school has no elopement protocol and your child has eloped or is at risk, put your request for a safety plan in writing to the principal and ask that it be attached to the IEP or behaviour/safety plan.
+The request should name who watches exits, who calls 911, who contacts the parent, who checks nearby water, and how staff document the incident afterward.

 If your child elopes: Call 911 immediately, not the non-emergency line.
 Tell dispatch your child is autistic, may be attracted to water, and may not respond to name.
 Give a current photo and physical description.
 Send family members in different directions.
 Check water first — any pools, streams, ponds, or puddles near your home.